tsmith512/blogpost-email/README.md

   'Announcements' is a child of '~').
 - When using `string.match()`, be sure to add the `i` flag at the end of the pattern to ignore case, since authors may be inconsistent with case.
+- If you see an error like `Cannot retrieve (line X, file "Code")` where X is a line containing a `getUserLabelByName` call, the most likely cause is that [Gmail couldn't find that label][LABELERROR].

 ``` js